 NOTE: The points listed in the Shopify theme buying guide below are only to help the confused Shopify beginners in making the right buying decision.
 And hence, not set in stone.

 Verify These 13 Points Before Buying Your Next Shopify Theme

 1. Don’t Start A Blind Run For The Cheapest Or The Most Expensive Shopify Theme Option By Default

 I understand that not every one of us can afford an expensive theme, but to be honest… you would be better off with a Free best Shopify theme instead of a cheaper theme.
-Rather invest that money in some other part of your dropshipping business.
+Instead, invest that money in some other part of your dropshipping business.

-Cheap themes aren’t only featureless, but also don’t look good enough.
+Cheap themes aren’t only featureless but also don’t look good enough.

 2. A Feature-rich Shopify Theme Is As BAD As A Feature-less Shopify Theme

 In recent few years, YouTubers have posted many videos related to Shopify dropshipping on YouTube.
 Most of them show different features that might have helped those YouTubers get their sales.